-Top Chili Cookoffs & Hot Sauces Festivals for 2016: Can You Survive the Heat?
+Chili Cookoffs & Hot Sauces Festivals 2023: Can You Survive the Heat?

-There’s a chill in the air and that can only mean one thing: chili cook-off season is right around the corner!
-Every year, hundreds of sanctioned International Chili Society (ICS) cook-offs take place with the winners advancing to the world finals.
-This year’s champions, crowned in Reno, Nevada, competed for titles in red chili, green chili and salsa.
-It’s not all hot bowls of chili at the cook-offs: chili festivals are also known for their hot sauce sampling contests.
+Chili isn't just a cool weather sport.
+Chili cook-off season lasts the entire year thorugh hundreds of sanctioned International Chili Society (ICS) cook-offs.
+Winners advance to the world finals September 29, - October 1, 2023.
+The champions, who will be crowned in Myrtle Beach, South Caroline compete for titles in Traditional Red, Homestyle, Chili Verde, and Salsa.
+It’s not all just hot bowls of chili at the cook-offs: chili festivals are also known for their hot sauce sampling contests.

 For extreme hot sauce lovers, there’s no such thing as a sauce that’s too spicy or too hot.
 Capsicum is the active ingredient in hot sauce that sets our mouths on fire or, for the more extreme sauces, leaves us feeling like a blowtorch just blazed a trail of destruction through our mouths.
 Can you survive?